Phone: (215) 345-7000

 Fax: (215) 345-9142

-Grace M. Deon is a Shareholder and a member of the firm's Management Committee.
+Grace M. Deon is the President and CEO of Eastburn and Gray.
+She is also a Shareholder and a member of the firm's Management Committee.

 As a member of the firm’s Litigation Department, Grace represents companies and individuals in employment law matters, including claims brought under Title VII, Section 1981, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Equal Protection Act, the Family Medical Leave Act, the Pennsylvania Human Relations Act and the New Jersey Law Against Discrimination Act.